- State Coalitions

 State Wildlife Action Plan (SWAP) Revision Guidance

 Congress requires that states review and revise their state wildlife action plans (SWAPs) at least every 10 years.
 In 2007, the U.S. Fish & Wildlife Service (USFWS) provided guidance for reviewing and revising SWAPs.
-The link to the guidance is below.

 Best Practices for State Wildlife Action Plans (SWAPs)

 The Best Practices for State Wildlife Action Plans (SWAPs): Voluntary Guidance to States for Revision and Implementation report provides best practices for meeting the Eight Required Elements and prioritizing species and conservation actions.
 The best practices may be used voluntarily by states who aspire to improve conservation work and create greater consistency across SWAPs, thereby making them more relevant to partners and large landscape-level efforts.

 2013 National State Wildlife Action Plan MeetingThe National Wildlife Federation, U.S. Fish and Wildlife Service, & AFWA hosted “Connect, Collaborate, and Conserve in an Era of Changing Landscapes: An Interactive Training on State Wildlife Action Plans” on June 4-6, 2013.
 The purpose was to bring together state, federal, and private partners to work toward revising State Wildlife Action Plans to be the foundation for landscape-level wildlife conservation actions, and building political and public support for funding State Wildlife Action Plan implementation.